jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ![](/assets/italy-daily-cases.png)
 &nbsp;

-Hamiltonian Monte Carlo is used for posterior sampling.
+[Hamiltonian Monte Carlo](https://www.cs.toronto.edu/~radford/ftp/ham-mcmc.pdf) is used for posterior sampling.
+The code for this is shown below.

 ```python
 model = COVID_change(1, 1,